hzeller/folve/INSTALL.md

 Now, the compilation step described in *Typical installation* should succeed.

 ## Linking statically ##

 To install Folve on some embedded systems, you might need to link it statically.
 This depends a lot on your system, so it might require some twiddeling, but let's see the basic steps.

-First, you need create a static library of the zita-convolver.
-The default installation does not provide this, so let's do it manually here.
-First, start with compiling the zita-convolver yourself, as described in the *Older Systems* section.
+First, you need create a static verssion of the zita-convolver libray; the default installation does not provide this.
+To do so, start first with compiling the zita-convolver yourself, as described in the *Older Systems* section.

 Then run the following commands: